Accepted Manuscript File Formats

 Submissions must be original work, the copyright to which is not already owned elsewhere.
-Originality, creativity and a cross-disciplinary approach or perspectives are strongly encouraged.
-Significant duplication of papers and parallel submissions are not allowed and in such cases the publisher reserves the right to withdraw publishing rights from authors and co-authors of the paper for a substantial period of time.
+Originality, creativity, and a cross-disciplinary approach or perspectives are strongly encouraged.
+Significant duplication of papers and parallel submissions are not allowed.
+In such cases, the publisher reserves the right to withdraw publishing rights from authors and co-authors of the paper for a substantial time.
 It is the authors' responsibility to check for possible copyright conflict with the copyright holder and agree to our Publication Ethics and Publication Malpractice Statement.

-Given that the manuscript must be written in English, if English is not the mother tongue of the author we recommend that the paper should be proofread to ensure its accuracy and improve the language quality.
-The publisher can also provide copy editing service on payment.
+Given that the manuscript must be written in English, and if English is not the author's mother tongue, we recommend that the paper be proofread to ensure its accuracy and improve the language quality.
+The publisher can also provide a copy-editing service on payment.

-General: Manuscripts must be typewritten, double spaced with wide margins on one side of white paper.
-The first page of manuscript should include (a) Title of Manuscript (b) Names, addresses and email addresses of all co authors (c) Name, complete address, telephone number, fax number and email address of the corresponding author (d) Abstract.
+General: Manuscripts must be typewritten, double spaced with ample margins on one side of white paper.
+The first page of a manuscript should include (a) Title of Manuscript (b) Names, addresses, and email addresses of all co-authors (c) Name, complete address, telephone number, fax number, and email address of the corresponding author (d) Abstract.
 An electronic copy of the paper should accompany that final version.
-The Editors reserve the right to adjust style to certain standards for uniformity.
+The Editors reserve the right to adjust the style to specific standards for uniformity.

 Paper Length: The Editors generally encourage brevity for all Research Papers.
-Short Communications must not exceed 4 printed pages and will be given priority for rapid publication.
+Short Communications must not exceed four printed pages and will be given priority for rapid publication.

-Abstracts: Abstracts should not exceed 250 words, and should not contain full reference
+Abstracts: Abstracts should not exceed 250 words and should not contain a full reference.

-Keywords: A minimum of 5 keywords must be included on a separate line below the main abstract and labeled ‘Keywords”.
-To optimize searching.
-Avoids key words already used in the title.
+Keywords: A minimum of 5 keywords must be included on a separate line below the main abstract and labelled as "Keywords".
+To optimise searching avoids keywords already used in the title.
 Avoid general and plural terms and multiple concepts (avoid, for example, 'and', 'of').
 Be sparing with abbreviations: only abbreviations firmly established in the field may be eligible.
 These keywords will be used for indexing purposes.

-Text: Follow this order when typing manuscripts: Title, Author, Affilations, Abstract, Keywords, Text, Acknowledgment, Appendix, References, (Vitae if required –see below) Figure Captions and the Tables.
+Text: Follow this order when typing manuscripts: Title, Author, Affiliations, Abstract, Keywords, Text, Acknowledgment, Appendix, References, (Vitae if required –see below) Figure captions, and Tables.
 Do not import the Figures or Tables into your main text file in MS Word format.
-Provide a separate PDF file of your manuscript text with correct placement of figures and tables.
+Provide a separate PDF file of your manuscript text with the correct placement of figures and tables.
 The corresponding author should be identified with an asterisk and footnote.
 All other footnotes numerals (except for table footnotes) should be identified with superscript Arabic numbers.

-Units: SI unit’s .if other units are necessary, includes the conversion factor and add the non –standard unit in parenthesis.
+Units: SI units.
+If other units are necessary, include the conversion factor and add the non –standard unit in parenthesis.

 Symbols: Define in text.
-Place extensive list of symbols in appendix.
+Place an extensive list of symbols in the appendix.

 Journal titles are abbreviated (to decipher abbreviations see: PubMed Journals Database <http://www.ncbi.nlm.nih.gov/entrez/query.fcgi?db=journals>)

-* Only first words of article title and words that normally begin with a capital letter are capitalised.
+* Only the first words of the article title and words that usually begin with a capital letter are capitalized.

-* If the journal has continuous page numbering, you may omit month/issue number
+* If the journal has continuous page numbering, you may omit the month/issue number

-See below few examples of references listed in the correct Vancouver style:
+See below a few examples of references listed in the correct Vancouver style: